robertknight/rten/README.md

  - Only a subset of ONNX operators are currently supported (see `OperatorType` in [src/schema.fbs](src/schema.fbs)).
 For implemented operators, some attributes or input shapes may not be supported.
  - There is no support for running models on the GPU or other neural network accelerators.
- - Wasnn is fast enough to be useful for many applications, but not as well optimized as more mature runtimes such as ONNX Runtime or TensorFlow Lite.
+ - Wasnn is not as well optimized as more mature runtimes such as ONNX Runtime or TensorFlow Lite.
+Inference may be much slower, depending on the model and platform (eg. WASM vs native)

 ## Usage